allo-protocol/allo-v2/contracts/readme/DirectGrantsSimpleStrategy.md

 **Storage Variables:**

-1. `registryGating`: A flag indicating whether registry gating is enabled.
+1. `registryGating`: A flag indicating whether registry gating is enabled (recipients need to be registred on the Registry.sol to be register to the pool).
 2. `metadataRequired`: A flag indicating whether metadata is required for recipient registration.
-3. `grantAmountRequired`: A flag indicating whether a grant amount is required for recipient registration.
+3. `grantAmountRequired`: A flag indicating whether a grant amount can be proposed by recipient during registration.
-4. `allocatedGrantAmount`: The total grant amount allocated across recipients.
+4. `allocatedGrantAmount`: The total grant amount allocated across recipients by the pool managers.
 5. `_registry`: A reference to the Allo registry contract.
 6. `_acceptedRecipientIds`: An array storing the IDs of accepted recipients.
 7. `_recipients`: A mapping from recipient IDs to recipient data.
 8. `milestones`: A mapping from recipient IDs to their associated milestones.
-9. `upcomingMilestone`: A mapping from recipient IDs to the index of the next upcoming milestone.
+9. `upcomingMilestone`: A mapping from recipient IDs to the index of the next upcoming milestone which is pending payment.
 10. `totalMilestones`: A mapping from recipient IDs to the total number of milestones.

 **Constructor:**